 MARCH 27, 2015

 Open for Business .
 It’s a real joy when a business opens its doors for the first time.
 “Open for Business” sounds and feels like hope and possibility to me.
 Starting a new business is where creativity blossoms and where innovation is made real.
-You’ve created something and you want to deliver that value for a fair payment in return.
-That’s what an entrepreneur does.

 Six Ideas for Coping with Little “d” Depression in Innovation Projects